 Women in Engineering (WiE) supports current women-identifying and non-binary engineers and students while encouraging the next generation of women to pursue careers in engineering.

-This program was established to address the issues that female engineers face and encourage more girls to pursue engineering and better reflect the gender ratio of the general population within the profession.
+This program was established to address the issues that women engineers face and encourage more girls to pursue engineering and better reflect the gender ratio of the general population within the profession.

 - To encourage and promote an environment where women can pursue scientific work and study.
 This is done by providing a forum for current students and faculty that can highlight and share accomplishments with others.

-Other committee members are designated by the deans office.
+Other committee members are designated by the Dean's office.